Following is the Registry of Grandmasters, Masters and Black Belts affiliated with the Federation.

 In 2018, he was awarded 1st Dan in Daehanmoodo by GM Joel Waldron.

 In 2018 he started training in Traditional Wing Chun under Sifu Dave Gallo in Berlin CT.

 in 2019, he was awarded 5th Dan in American Moo Duk Kwan by SGM Graham and GM Heath.

-in 2020, Master Rivera relocated to his native island of birth, Puerto Rico.
-It is a dream of his to start an AMDK school there.
+in 2020, Master Rivera relocated to his native island of birth, Puerto Rico and is currently continuing his Wing Chun training under Sifu Lee Ga Jing.

 Mr. Andersen began his Martial Arts training when living in Kongsvinger in 1989 at the age of 15.

 His first MA was Karate (Nanbudo/Sankukai) and he attended several seminars held by the founder of Nanbudo, Doshu Soke Yoshinao Nanbu (1943 – 2020).
 After 3 years of training, he converted to Taekwondo (WTF) under the guidance from GM Sigvald Martinsen, head coach of Nordic Taekwondo and Hapkido Alliance.